b-Rocks2718/Dioptase-Emulator-Full/README.md

 Emulator of both the user mode and kernel mode part of the Dioptase ISA

 Emulates all the IO devices other than the SD card.
-I/O emulation was written by https://github.com/PaulBailey-1 and https://github.com/Jzhyang1
+I/O emulation was written by [Paul Bailey](https://github.com/PaulBailey-1) and [Jonathan Yang](https://github.com/Jzhyang1) for the [JPEB project](https://github.com/PaulBailey-1/JPEB) and re-used here.

 ## Usage